Techtonica/curriculum/requests-and-responses/intro-to-dns-ip.md

   - Discuss output

 1. DNS lookup
-  - Have students act out what happens to the request
+  - Act out what happens to the request
-    - Like literally have one student deliver a "packet," bouncing from different name servers, like what happens in [this video](https://www.youtube.com/watch?v=72snZctFFtA).
+    - Like literally have one person deliver a "packet," bouncing from different name servers, like what happens in [this video](https://www.youtube.com/watch?v=72snZctFFtA).

 ### Common Mistakes / Misconceptions